Home > International Cooperation > For Long-Term Visitors / Employees

 To avoid double social security contributions, "Social Security Agreements(SSAs)" are in effect between Japan and certain countries*.
 If your country of residence has signed an SSA with Japan, you may be exempt from paying the premium by submitting "Certificate of Coverage."
 If you wish to apply for the exemption under the SSA, please contact your host professor/laboratory well in advance.
 To learn more about the SSA, please check the JPS website.

-Germany, UK, South Korea, USA, Belgium, France, Canada, Australia, Netherlands, Czech Republic, Spain, Ireland, Brazil, Switzerland, Hungary, India, Luxembourg, Philippines, Slovak Republic, China (as of Oct.
-2019)
+Germany, UK, South Korea, USA, Belgium, France, Canada, Australia, Netherlands, Czech Republic, Spain, Ireland, Brazil, Switzerland, Hungary, India, Luxembourg, Philippines, Slovak Republic, China, Finland, Sweden, Italy (as of April.
+2024)

 Monthly salaries are paid on the 17th of every month directly into your bank account in Japan.
 Your first pay day differs depending on your start date: If your employment starts on the 1st of a month, your salary will be paid on the 17th of that month.
 If the start date is 2nd or later of a month, the first pay day will be the 17th of the next month.
 It is highly recommended, therefore, to prepare sufficient money to cover initial living costs, a rough estimate of 100,000 yen.
 As cash is arguably the most common payment method in Japan, you may want to exchange your cash or travelers checks into Japanese yen at the bank counter in an international airport before arriving at ISSP.
 You can also withdraw yen with your credit or debit cards at ATMs in SEVEN Bank and Japan Post Bank branches (they are located near ISSP), as well as ATMs in certain other banks and convenience stores.
 Before leaving for Japan, please make sure that your credit/debit cards can be used in Japan.